 Proof of attendance of the activity in the form of an attendance list or individual certificates signed by the receiving organisation specificying the name of the participant, the purpose of the activity as well as start and end date.
-You can find a template for different certificates of attendance here.
-This is a template that can be used or you can create your own, as long as the relevant information is included.
+This is a mandatory document that will need to be attached to your final report as proof that Transnational Project Meetings and Learning, Teaching, Training Activities took place.